subelsky/html5tutorial/README.markdown

 1. Let's connect to a websocket server in order to exchange information with other players.
 Add this code to your `tutorial.js` file:

-    var ws = new WebSocket("ws://localhost:8080");
+    var ws = new WebSocket("ws://########:80");
     ws.onmessage = handleMessage;

     function handleMessage(event) {
       console.info(event.data);
     }

 2. Reload your browser.
-Every 10 seconds you should see a "ping' message from the server.
-This is a JSON string which we'll need to unmarshal before we can work with it.
+Every 10 seconds you should see a "ping" message from the server.
+Note that this is a JSON string that we'll need to unmarshal before we can work with it.

-3.
+3. Check out the Ruby code in `server/server.rb` to see what you're connecting to with that string.

+4. Modify the `handleMessage` function to parse the JSON string.
+If your browser does not have a native JSON implementation, you'll need to add the script `js/libs/json2.js` to your project for this code to work.

+    var msg = JSON.parse(event.data);
+    console.info(msg);

+5. Reload your browser, wait 10 seconds, then check your console.
+You should see the de-marshalled JSON object displayed.

+6. Modify your `move` function to send a JavaScript object out on the websocket every time you move your character.
+Use the websocket.send method like this:

+    ws.send(JSON.stringify({ name: name, x: x, y: y, type: "move" }));

+7. Check out the server log being tailed on the screen.
+You should see your movement messages showing up every time you push a key.

+## Extra Credit

+The server is broadcasting all movement events to the whole class.
+To display other student positions on your screen, you'll need to keep track of their usernames and x and y positions (probably with a hash, where the keys are user names and the values are coordinates).
+Modify your handleMessage message to display multiple players, displaying a different image for your own sprite vs. other users.
+We're not doing anything to ensure uniqueness of usernames, so make sure you pick a name that won't collide with anyone else's name.